-In 2.0 version, a parallel processing mechanism for contract transactions has been added to further increase the concurrent throughput of contracts.
+In the 2.0 version, a parallel processing mechanism for contract transactions has been added to increase the concurrent throughput of contracts further.

-In 1.0 version and most of traditional blockchain platforms, transaction is packaged into a block, and executed serially in the transaction sequence in a block.
-In 2.0 version, based on pre-compiled contracts, a set of parallel transaction processing models has been implemented.
+In the 1.0 version and most of the traditional blockchain platforms, the transaction is packaged into a block and executed serially in the transaction sequence in a block.
+In the 2.0 version, it implements a set of parallel transaction processing model.
 Based on this model, transaction mutex variables can be customized.
-During the block execution process, based on the transaction mutex variable, the system will automatically build a transaction dependency graph-DAG, what to execute the transaction in parallel based on, can the performance increase several times (depending on the number of CPU cores).
+During the block execution process, based on the transaction mutex variable, the system builds a transaction dependency graph-DAG automatically, what to execute the transaction in parallel based on, increase the performance several times (depending on the number of CPU cores).